Review of: Semrush (plus tutorial)

 Before we dive into the review, let's take a quick look at the numbers:

 There are no gaps here.
-Semrush provides real-time access to an unbelievable amount of data.
+Semrush provides real-time access to an unbelievable amount of organic and paid search data.

 Eliminate the Guesswork and Build Profitable Online Marketing Campaigns (from the Beginning)